 Ka Wai Cheung

-My career on the information superhighway.
+My career on the Information Superhighway.

 A brief synopsis of the stuff I created, the things I learned, and the friends I made along the way.

-For the past 15 years, my focus has been DoneDone, a task tracking and shared inbox tool.
-I started building it in the fall of 2008, where many bootstrapped companies were starting up—in a dusty converted loft space that smelled of wood floor lacquer and industrial primer.
+I began building DoneDone in the fall of 2008, where many bootstrapped companies were starting up—in a dusty converted loft space that smelled of wood floor lacquer and industrial primer.
 This one happened to be in Chicago's West Loop in the office of a web consulting company I co-founded two years earlier.

 DoneDone was released in April 2009.
 Early in its life, I had the help of a few talented individuals.
 In particular, I'm indebted to Mustafa Shabib for his work on its original application architecture and, later on, Jeremy Kratz who developed and managed the front-end for nearly five years.